 Tried & True Flower Varieties

-We can’t forget the importance of flowers in your survival garden!
-Heirloom flower seeds (and herb seeds) have the same kinds of benefits as heirloom vegetables.
+We can't forget the importance of flowers in your survival garden!
+Heirloom flower seeds (and herb seeds) have the same kinds of benefits as heirloom vegetable seeds.
 The old-fashioned beauty of these flowers is enhanced by their fragrance.
-In addition to adding more diversity to your garden, these flowers can very attractive to pollinators like butterflies, bees, and hummingbirds.
+In addition to adding more diversity to your garden, these flowers can be very attractive to pollinators like butterflies, bees, and hummingbirds.
 They also often have medicinal qualities or make excellent companion plants, improving the overall yield of your garden.

 As you can see, your best survival seed vault will be stocked with an assortment of different heirloom vegetables, herbs, and flowers.
-By choosing heirlooms, your family will enjoy tastier, more nutritious food.
-They’ll also have much more resilience to unpredictable and changing situations in your neighborhood.
-In times when the supply chain is limited, you won’t have to depend on what farmer seeds are available on the market if you’ve got your stockpile of heirlooms in your seed bank.
+By choosing heirlooms, your family will enjoy a tastier, more nutritious food supply.
+They'll also have much more resilience to unpredictable and changing situations in your neighborhood.
+In times when the supply chain is limited, you won't have to depend on what farmer seeds are available on the market if you've got your stockpile of heirlooms in your seed bank.
 It helps to have a lot of different types of seeds planted during every growing season.
 If you have a bad year, growing a healthy and diverse garden filled with heirloom crops can make all the difference for survival.